NlightNFotis/nlightnfotis/README.md

 ### Hi there 👋

+I'm a computer scientist, primarily interested on:

+* Programming Languages - Application and Interpretation
+* Software Verification, Correctness and Reliability
+* Functional Programming and Theory of Computing
+* Automated Reasoning

+Outside of computing, I'm also very keen on music (I sing, play piano and guitar), and had some brief stints of (commercial) modelling.

+### Get in touch

+Reach me through fotis@hey.com or [@Nlightnfotis](https://twitter.com/NlightNFotis) on twi.tter

 <!--
 **NlightNFotis/nlightnfotis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.